Thinus01/Thinus01/README.md

 - 👀 I’m interested in learning Ruby and Ruby on Rails.
 - 😻 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate with open minded and honnest co-workers.
+- 💞️ I’m looking to collaborate with open-minded and honest co-workers.
 - 📫 Do not waste any time, send me an email at thinusvdv2001@gmail.com.
 I am waiting in anticipation.
 - 🌱 I am located in South Africa, Western Cape.